Beginner level

 After successful weed control, focus on maintaining healthy grass to prevent reinfestations.
 Overseed any thin areas and continue good lawn care practices to maximise your grass’s competitive advantage.

-However, my viewpoint is that I very rarely use these weed killers given the environmental impact of damaging wildlife.
+I’ll be honest, though: I very rarely use these weed killers given the environmental impact of damaging wildlife.
 So I prefer to either give in to the weeds on large lawns or spot remove them where possible by hand.

 Prevention: Creating a Weed-Resistant Lawn